OneKey-Network/addressability-framework/mvp-spec/security-signatures.md

    - protocol version ⚠️ not implemented yet ⚠️
    - the "sender" domain that links to the public key
    - the value of either the `origin` or the `referer` HTTP header
+     - note: it is mandatory for client websites to support the `referer` HTTP header.
+Websites that use a `Referrer-Policy` that prevent the `referer` header to be present would not work with PAF client.
    - most of the request body, including the return URL ⚠️ not implemented yet ⚠️
 - all **responses** are signed with:
    - current timestamp